Body thetan: Secrecy

 Often members of the Church of Scientology will publicly deny the existence of space opera doctrines, or attempt to minimize their importance.
 Because the secret information imparted to members is to be kept secret from others who have not attained that level, the member must publicly deny its existence when asked.
 OT III recipients must sign a waiver promising never to reveal its secrets before they are given the folder containing the body thetan knowledge.

 It is supposedly knowledge so dangerous, as noted on the "Ron's Journal 67" cassette, that anyone learning this material before they are ready could die, though no evidence of such a danger exists in the wake of the OT III leak.

 Despite the church's efforts to keep the story secret, details have been leaked over the years.
 OT III was first revealed in Robert Kaufman's 1972 book Inside Scientology: Or How I Found Scientology and Became Super Human, in which Kaufman detailed his own experiences of OT III.
 It was later described in a 1981 Clearwater Sun article by Richard Leiby, and came to greater public fame in a 1985 court case brought against the church by Lawrence A. Wollersheim.
 The church attempted to keep the case file checked out by a reader at all times, but the story was synopsised in the Los Angeles Times on November 5, 1985, and later detailed in William Poundstone's Bigger Secrets (1986) from information presented in the Wollersheim case.
 Church lawyer Warren McShane later claimed the story had never been secret, although maintaining there were nevertheless trade secrets contained in OT III.
 Notably, McShane discussed the details of the Xenu/body thetans story at some length and specifically attributed the authorship of the story to Hubbard.
 Audio recordings exist of Hubbard lectures that discuss body thetans and other space opera subjects.

-Even with the Church of Scientology's dogged attempts at suppressing copies and suing people for disseminating the materials, the information has been released to the internet through various means including court records.
+Even with the Church of Scientology's persistent attempts at suppressing copies and suing people for disseminating the materials, the information has been released to the internet through various means including court records.
 As such, the Church no longer maintains exclusive control over the confidentiality of these writings from the general public—though they continue to maintain the secrecy amongst their members by spreading the idea that those who contact the information before being spiritually ready will be struck with severe illness and potentially death.